 While McCartney was accustomed to working quickly, the recording of London Town was protracted due to various reasons, some beyond his control.
 His wife Linda found she was pregnant with their third child, and Wings' drummer Joe English and guitarist Jimmy McCulloch both left the group.

-Five songs on London Town - London Town, Children Children, Don't Let It Bring You Down, Deliver Your Children and Morse Moose And The Grey Goose - were written by McCartney and Laine.
+Five songs on London Town – the title track, Children Children, Don't Let It Bring You Down, Deliver Your Children and Morse Moose And The Grey Goose – were written by McCartney and Laine.
 Another song, Girlfriend, was written by McCartney for Michael Jackson, who recorded it for his 1979 album Off The Wall.